Shutterstock_1184738614.jpg

 Adoption is a legal process by which parental responsibility for a child is transferred from the child’s birth parents to adoptive parents.
 It is means of securing permanent care by adopters for children who cannot, for many different reasons, live with their birth family.

 Children of every age and background need adoptive families.
 Some are babies and toddlers and many are of primary school age.
-There are also brothers and sisters who need to live together and children who are need parents to support their own ethic and cultural background.
+There are also brothers and sisters who need to live together and children who need parents to support their own ethic and cultural background.

 Most children needing adoption will be affected by their early life experiences.
 Some children will have additional needs like health problems, physical disabilities or learning difficulties.
 What they all have in common is the need for a forever family who can give them the love, support and care they need to grow and flourish.